YePpHa/UserProxy/README.md

   "GM_getValue": GM_getValue,
   "GM_setValue": GM_setValue
 });
+// ...
+UserProxy.connect(exampleScript);
 ```

+Please note that after you have called `connect` you can't change the functions
+for the injected script i.e. `exampleScript`.

 ### Calling functions
 To call a function can only be done for the functions made available through the